-Note 7 - Revenues
+Note 8 - Revenues

 Topic 606 Receivables and Contract Liabilities.
-Our receivables related to our Topic 606 revenue contracts totaled approximately \$12.7 million and \$13.5 million at December 31, 2020 and 2019, and are included in accounts receivable and accounts receivable - related party on our consolidated balance sheets.
-Our contract liabilities primarily consist of current and non-current deferred revenues.
+Our receivables related to our Topic 606 revenue contracts totaled approximately \$0.4 million and \$12.7 million at November 24, 2021 and December 31, 2020, and are included in accounts receivable and accounts receivable - related party on our consolidated balance sheets.
+Our contract liabilities primarily consisted of current and non-current deferred revenues.
 On our consolidated balance sheet, our current deferred revenues are included in accrued expenses and other liabilities and our non-current deferred revenues are included in other long-term liabilities.
-The majority of revenues associated with our deferred revenues is expected to be recognized as the performance obligations under the related contracts are satisfied over the next 5 years.
 At December 31, 2020, our current and non-current deferred revenues were \$0.2 million and \$0.5 million, respectively.
-At December 31, 2019, our current and non-current deferred revenues were less than \$0.1 million and \$0.5 million, respectively.
 The change in our contract liabilities during the year ended December 31, 2020 primarily related to capital reimbursements associated with a revenue contract.

 Performance Obligations.
-The following table summarizes the transaction price allocated to our remaining performance obligations that has not been recognized as of December 31, 2020 (in millions):
+The following table summarizes the transaction price allocated to our remaining performance obligations that has not been recognized as of November 24, 2021 (in millions):

-2021 \$ 95.1
+Remainder of 2021 \$ 0.3

-2022 2023 83.4
+2022 2.7

-2023 13.4
+2023 2.7

+2024 2.7

-2024 2025 1.2
+2025 2.7

-2025 0.7
+2026 0.7

-Total \$ 193.8
+Total \$ 11.8